wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <a name="SkipEnterprise"></a>

-   HCP provides a fully managed "Service Mesh as a Service (SMaaS)" Consul features instead of the "self-managed" Enterprise edition.
+   HCP provides fully managed "Service Mesh as a Service (SMaaS)" Consul features not provided with the "self-managed" Enterprise edition.
 That means:

    * Monitoring to ensure disk space, CPU, memory, etc. is already staffed
    * Capacity testing to ensure configurations are made optimal by specialists